abbr/BillEase/README.md

 The gem of *BillEase* is the console application *Invoice Run.exe*.
 It provides automation and turns the five SharePoint lists into a workable solution.
 Without it the SharePoint lists are merely data repository.
 Each run of *Invoice Run.exe* affects one billing cycle. *Invoice Run.exe* is intended to be launched by one or more scheduled tasks on folllowing occassions:

 * At the close of each billing cycle to process all consumptions for the closing billing cycle.
 In this case set option *is_cycle_open* to *false*, or leave unset since *false* is the default.
 This is a mandatory occassion so there must be a scheduled task created for this purpose.
 * Periodically, say hourly, to process consumptions for the current open billing cycle.
 In this case set option *is_cycle_open* to true.
 This is an optional occassion.
 If a scheduled task is created for this occassion, then user will be able to see charges in current open billing cycle.
-Updates and deletes to consumptions and fixed consumptions will be reflected in charges.
+Updates and deletions to fixed consumptions and consumptions will be reflected in consumptions and charges respectively.

 When invoked, *Invoice Run.exe* performs following tasks:

+1. Delete consumptions associated with deleted fixed consumptions.
+2. Delete charges associated with deleted consumptions.
-1. For each fixed consumption item with service period overlapping the affected billing period, create a consumption item if not already exists.
+3. For each fixed consumption item with service period overlapping the affected billing period, either create a new or update an existing consumption item.
-2. For each consumption item in affected billing cycle, create a charge item if not already exists.
+4. For each consumption item in affected billing cycle, either create a new or update an existing charge item.
 The values of charge item are copied or calculated using data directly or indirectly obtained from consumption item as described in [Charges](#charges) list above.
 If option *incremental* is true, then only consumption items modified since last run in affected billing cycle are included.
-3. If the billing cycle is closed, then break the permission inheritance of each consumption item in affected billing cycle if not already done so.
+5. If the billing cycle is closed, then break the permission inheritance of each consumption item in affected billing cycle if not already done so.
 Then convert all *Contribute* permissions to *Read*.
-4. Break the permission inheritance of each charge item created in affected billing cycle if not already done so.
+6. Break the permission inheritance of each charge item created in affected billing cycle if not already done so.
-5. For each charge item in affected billing cycle, grant group *"&lt;prefix&gt;&lt;account&gt;"* read-only access if not already done so.
+7. For each charge item in affected billing cycle, grant group *"&lt;prefix&gt;&lt;account&gt;"* read-only access if not already done so.

 *Invoice Run.exe* expects following call syntax:
 ```